Neloreck/wirestate/docs/guide/messaging.md

 ## Queries

 Queries are synchronous or asynchronous request-response calls.
 The last registered handler wins (shadows earlier ones).
-Wirestate throws if no handler is registered — use optional variants when needed.
+Wirestate throws `WirestateError` if no handler is registered.
+Use optional variants when needed.

-### Registering — Services
+### Registering - Services

 ```ts
 import { Injectable, OnQuery } from "@wirestate/core";